MateuszMazurkiewicz/GeneticSelection/README.md

 Algorithm can be applied for example to find best k features for building Machine Learning model.

-Check 'examples' folder to see how to use.
+Check "examples" folder to see how to use.